Mr-Rafay/Capstone-Project/development.md

 ## Development Plan
 ### Version 1
-* Design a map for first case and develop story elements
+* Design a map for first case and develop intial story elements
 * Create a sub menu that enables user to move
 ### Version 2
 * Add more cases for the map